Ganden to Samye

 Tibet Trek

 This is the first day that you enter Tibet.
-Your guide will greet you at the airport or railway station and transfer you to the lovely hotel.
-It usually takes around 1.5 hours to drive from Lhasa Airport to downtown Lhasa and takes about 20mins from Lhasa Railway Station.
-Tourists could have a look at Yarlung Tsangpo River, the largest and longest river in Tibet on their way to the hotel.
+Your guide from NTB Treks and Expeditions will greet you at the airport or railway station and transfer you to the lovely hotel.
+It usually takes around 1.5 hours to drive from Lhasa Airport to downtown Lhasa and about 20 minutes from Lhasa Railway Station.
+Tourists could have a look at Yarlung Tsangpo River, the largest and longest river in Tibet, on their way to the hotel.
 After check-in, you can have a good rest first.
-And if you feel like to go out, you can wander around the city.
-But just remember that don’t take too much stuff, try to go with a light pack.
+And if you feel like going out, you can wander around the city.
+But just remember that you shouldn’t take too much stuff, try to go with a light pack.
 Meanwhile, drink some more water.
 It’s really useful to get acclimatized to the high altitude.
 Stay overnight in Lhasa.

 In the morning our guide will meet you at the hotel and first take you to visit the famous Potala Palace, the cardinal landmark of Tibet and the masterpiece of Tibetan architecture, it was first built by 33rd King Songtsen Gangpo in the 7th century and rebuilt later in the 17th century by 5th Dalai Lama, now it is a museum and world heritage site.